Years ago I didn’t think about much of anything except surfing, fast cars and women.

 Sometimes people ask me questions or make statements that I have no response to.
 But most of those times God gives me an answer right on the spot, with me hearing it for the first time as I am saying it.
 Once at UC San Diego a guy asked me a question that I not only had no answer to – I didn’t even know what he was talking about.
 And as I was about to say a silent prayer some guy came up from behind me on my left side, stood in front of me, faced the questioner and answered his question.
 I happily wondered how he could have done that since he wasn’t even there when the question was asked.
 Ten minutes later the same thing happened again with a different questioner and a different responder.
 By then I thought, wow, as long as I am studying to do my best, God will take care of the rest.
 Weeks later while I was in conversation about that with a woman at Cal State San Bernardino she replied, “God has your back.”

 Again at UCSD, I was in dialogue with a physics major who argued that I should drop the entropy part of my message (see science and logic section, end notes x - xii) because it was flawed.
-I agreed he had a point, but I soon afterwards realized he had overlooked something.
-So i reworked that part of my argument and used it successfully ever since, hoping to see him again.
-Eight years later I saw him at San Jose State University; and instantly we were back on that conversation.
+I agreed he had a point, but a few days latere I realized he had overlooked something.
+So I reworked that part of my argument and have used it successfully ever since then, hoping to see him again.
+Eight years later I did see him, 400 miles away at San Jose State University; and instantly we were back on that conversation.
 I told him of the rework, and reluctantly he agreed that it was correct.
 He then spoke of personal things in his life, and left.
 Half an hour later he came back and told me that everything he believed was false, and asked if could I help him.
 I pointed him to Jesus.

 After I hoisted my sign at Comic-Con in San Diego a group of men moved in front of it stood there with their own signs mocking mine.
 I politely asked them to move to the side so that they could display their signs without blocking mine.
 They refused and angrily got in my face.
 Just then from the background several homeless men I had hardly noticed before stepped up and confronted the 'blockers', saying (while pointing at me) "This man believes his sign and you don't believe yours.
 You are just harassing him - that is wrong.
 Move on."
 They did so.